Baby carrier and baby sling safety

 - Broad straps distribute your baby’s weight more evenly across your back, making it more comfortable than those with thinner straps.

-- If you plan to do a lot of walking, a sling or carrier with a waist or hip belt will help redistribute the weight of your baby.
+- If you plan to do a lot of walking, a sling or carrier with a waist or hip belt may help redistribute the weight of your baby.

 - You might find carrying your baby on your back more comfortable for long periods of carrying, especially when they are older and heavier.
 But make sure you follow the manufacturer's instructions as to the age-appropriateness for this position.